 Risk Combined Building Block (BB) Assessment: Strong/Good

-Funding and Liquidity Combined Building Block (BB) Assessment: Strong/Good
+Funding and Liquidity Combined Building Block (BB) Assessment: Good

 Wintrust’s funding and liquidity profile remains solid.
-DBRS Morningstar considers the Company’s deposit base to be defensible, with demonstrated stability in market share in the past two years despite meaningful increases in competition for deposits in its service areas.
-While Wintrust’s CD level is relatively high, the overall deposit mix has demonstrated sustained improvement, benefiting from acquisitions and organic growth.
-Consistent with industry trends, deposits continue to grow at rates above historical trends, reflecting high levels of liquidity in the system.
+DBRS Morningstar considers the Company’s deposit base to be defensible, with demonstrated stability in market share in the past two years despite recent stresses and meaningful increases in competition for deposits in its service areas.
+While Wintrust’s CD level is relatively high, the overall deposit mix has improved, benefiting from acquisitions and organic growth.
+Consistent with industry trends, deposits are migrating quickly to higher interest-bearing accounts, with non-interest-bearing deposits down 4% to 26% of total deposits in 1Q23.
+While the deposit mix has been migrating to higher yielding products, overall deposit balances have experienced only a very modest decline sequentially.

 Capitalization Combined Building Block (BB) Assessment: Good/Moderate